meridiajane/biocb_6840_guppy_genome/README.md

 ---
 ##### 1_initial_build
 ---
-hifi_contam_removal.sh
-    : Generate initial assembly to identify contaminants in.
+**hifi_contam_removal.sh:** Generate initial assembly to identify contaminants in.

 Execute the script via CLI or SLURM.

 ##### 2_prep
 ---
-prep_contam_removal.sh
-    : Generates extensive metrics and alignmentsfor use in blobtools contamination filtering.
+**prep_contam_removal.sh:** Generates extensive metrics and alignmentsfor use in blobtools contamination filtering.

 To run, uncomment commented code and update threads to be within available resources.
 Afterwards, execute script via CLI or SLURM.

 ##### 3_blob
 ---
-Launch_BlobtoolsViewer.sh
-    : Launches the Blobtools Viewer for assessment of contamination and visualization of metrics.
+**Launch_BlobtoolsViewer.sh:** Launches the Blobtools Viewer for assessment of contamination and visualization of metrics.

 To run, one should update the source line to reflect the location of their bloobtools conda environment, the export line to blobtools path, the port to the desired port, and the '/local/storage/Blob_Datasets' to their desired output location.
 Afterwards, execute the script via CLI.